krupezevic/qa-intern/manual-tests/test-suites/Updates/updatesPage.md

   * Click on `New Update` button
   * In the `Compose your message` field type in some text with merge field `
   * On the `Recipients` section choose `All Contacts`
-  * On the `Scheduled Time` section choose 1 to 2 minutes in the future
+  * On the `Scheduled Time` section choose 1 minute in the future
   * On the `Interval` section choose `Once`
   * Click on the `Save` button
   * Click on the filters `dropdown` and select `Scheduled Updates`